mun4h/SIEM--Azure-Sentinel/README.md

 <h3> Click Review and Create, then click Create on the next page </h3>
 <h3>Set up a Security Center also known as Microsoft Defender for Cloud and enable the ability to gather logs from the VM into the Log Analytics Workspaces</h3>
 <img src="https://github.com/mun4h/SIEM--Azure-Sentinel/blob/main/images/16.png" height="30%" width="80%"/>
-<h3> Then go to Management and Environment settings and go the the the workspace under Azure subcriptions</h3>
+<h3> Then go to Management, Environment settings and select the workspace under Azure subcriptions</h3>
 <img src="https://github.com/mun4h/SIEM--Azure-Sentinel/blob/main/images/17.png" height="30%" width="80%"/>